Aishwarya Pissay

-Aishwarya Pissay (born 14 August 1995) is an Indian circuit and off-road motorcycle racer.
-She has become the first-ever Indian motorsports athlete to win a world title.
-The TVS talent participated at the FIM Bajas World Cup and secured the 1st place in the women's category and 2nd in the junior's category.
-She is the first Indian woman to win 7 FMSCI National titles, including 6 consecutive Indian National Rally Championship in two-wheelers from 2017.
+Aishwarya Pissay (born 14 August 1995) is an Indian motorsports athlete from Karnataka, India.
+She is a circuit and off-road motorcycle racer who became the first-ever Indian motorsports athlete to win a world title.
+The TVS prodigy participated at the FIM Bajas World Cup and secured the 1st place in the women's category and 2nd in the junior's category in 2019.
+She is the first Indian woman to win seven FMSCI National titles, including 6 consecutive Indian National Rally Championship in two-wheelers from 2017.
 She started with Circuit Racing winning Honda one-make and TVS one-make titles and went on to win multiple Indian National Rally Championship (INRC - 2w) titles before moving to bigger cross-country rallies.

 She found her passion in racing as she turned 18, while taking small road trips around her home town of Bengaluru, consequently learning how to master the art of riding a bike.
 This hobby grew into a profession as she won National titles in both Road Racing and Rally Championships.
 She won INRC consecutively from 2017 to 2022.
 She also became the first Indian woman to compete in the Baja Aragon World Rally in Spain held in 2018.

-Career
+Domestic career

 2016

 Aishwarya graduated from Apex Racing Academy and won the Honda One Make Championship.
 She secured 5th position in the Dakshin Dare and 2nd place in the Asia Road Racing cup.
 She also went on to win the last round of the 2016 Indian National Rally Championship.
 She also won the CEAT Sprint Rally and graduated from the Apex Racing Academy in 2016, one of the first academies in India.